loffa/in-songlist/README.md

 ### Validating

 To ensure that all songs are valid there are scripts to check their names, content and format.
-Although you're not required to use them it is highly recomended as they will be run before any changes can be included in the repository.
+Although you're not required to use them it is highly recommended as they will be run before any changes can be included in the repository.
 You can test the songs by running [`yarn test:songs`](#yarn-testsongs) and test the formatting by running [`yarn lint`](#yarn-lint) (if the formatting fails you can solve it by running [`yarn format`](#yarn-format) in most cases).

 ### Building